Home Buying Tips for Retirement

 It may seem funny, but more couples than you think assume that they are on the same page about retirement – when they aren’t.
-If you believe that you are going to be retiring on the coast, while your partner is dreaming of going back home to the Midwest, you are going to have a problem.
+If you believe that you will be retiring on the coast while your partner is dreaming of going back home to the Midwest, you will have a problem.

 Instead of making assumptions, take some time and have multiple conversations about what you both want in a retirement home.
 With a little planning, you should be able to come to an agreement that makes both of you happy.